 The evening’s entertainment came in the form of not one, but two parties.
 The first was hosted by the BFI as a means of keeping in touch with its partners at home and abroad.
 This was a chance for the interim Artistic Director of the BFI, Tricia Tuttle, to introduce herself as the main programmer of the London Film Festival, while Clare Stewart is on a sabbatical.
 With the formalities out of the way, there was a chance to enjoy a finger-buffet while mingling with others in the industry; among others, on this occasion, the BFI’s publicists, a British producer, a score composer moving from documentaries into narratives and Creative England’s Chief Content Officer Solomon Nwabueze.

 Next it was off to a typical Hollywood-style party, laid on by a body that should know a thing or two about them – the Hollywood Foreign Press Association, the organisation behind the Golden Globes.
 In a beach-marquee, well protected from the ongoing drizzle, a DJ played thumping music as some guests danced as entertainment for others who were waiting in line for a drink or for one of the waiters to come round with a tray of nibbles.
 The wait for real food was long enough that I had to keep popping back to the dessert table, uncomfortable as I am about flipping between sweet and savoury.
 The queue for drinks could be beaten by accosting a waiter who was prowling around with as many champagne glasses as he could fit between his fingers in one hand and a bottle of Bourgogne champagne in the other so big that they probably don’t yet have one of those fancy names for it.
 One word of warning for them for next time; huge bottles of bubbly that can fill dozens of glasses take so long to empty that the last few glasses will inevitably be flat.
 This was not an event where it was easy to meet new people, because the music was so loud that even if you approached someone new, you wouldn’t be able to talk to them anyway.
 But being the guest of an HFPA member at least meant that I got introduced to some of the people he was speaking to; among them was Joe Penna, the director of Arctic, happily one of the better films I’ve seen at the festival so far.
 His take of extraordinary survival of a man in the Arctic, it turns out, was originally meant to be set on Mars, but then the Martian came out, so he transferred it to the inhospitable Arctic.
 I suggest to him that it could easily have been described as “All is Lost on Ice” – his preference, it seems was All is Frost.
-He also noted that his intention had been to set the film on Mars…but then The Martian came out.

 The other interesting conversation I ended up having came out of someone seeing me standing by a wall covered in logos, brandishing my large camera.
 “Could you take a picture of me with my phone,” joked Syrian-born but LA-based director Sam Kadi, thinking it would be funny to ask a professional photographer to use a mobile.
 As we got chatting it turned out that his most recent film – Syria’s contender for this year’s Best Foreign Language Oscar – was a documentary about an activist whose death prompted a violent uprising.
 But the story of how Little Gandhi was made was arguably every bit as interesting as the biography itself.
 The Syrian parts of the film were shot in a city besieged by government troops, by someone Kadi had found online who happened to live in the area and have his own camera.
 The shoot was directed by Kadi via skype and then he had a six month wait before the footage could be smuggled out of Syria on thumb drives.
 Having interested me in his story, he agreed to have his photo taken by me against that wall of logos after all, but with my camera, not his phone.